 SOCIAL MEETUPS, SUPPORT GROUPS AND COMING OUT PARTIES

 In April, CEMB organised it’s first “Coming Out Party”; which is one way of seeing people’s coming out as atheists as a cause for celebration rather than vilification.
 Our monthly meet-ups continue as usual; the next two meet-ups will be on “apostasy and asylum” and “honor and shame”.
 We have also begun monthly support groups to give ex-Muslims a space to share issues.
 So far, the group has discussed shunning, identity and post-apostasy trauma.
-If you want to join any of the above, please email Sadia at firstname.lastname@example.org.
+If you want to join any of the above, please email firstname.lastname@example.org.

 You can find out more about our upcoming events, which includes a fast-defying protest in support of those persecuted for eating during Ramadan here.

 Following the historic 22-23 July 2017 international conference to mark the CEMB’s 10th anniversary, which was the largest gathering of ex-Muslims in history, we are now organising a 2018 conference on November 25 on Sharia, Segregation, and Secularism with One Law for All and others.
 For more information and to get your tickets click here.
 No tickets will be sold at the door.

 Hold 23 March 2019 in your diaries.
 It will be the first ever International Atheist Day to defend the right to atheism and call for an end to the persecution of atheists worldwide.
 Contact organisers for more information or to become an organiser in your city.

 WE CAN COME TO YOUR UNIVERSITY TO SPEAK